Jayer117-ball/HighandDry/README.md

 1. Open **Mod Organizer 2** that shipped with High and Dry
 2. Click the Executable drop down and click on **FNVPatch**
-- Check to see if the Binary path is correct before running the patcher
+- Check to see if the Binary path is correct before running the patcher.
+Yours should point to wherever you installed the list.
+Example for mine below.
 - https://github.com/Jayer117-ball/HighandDry/blob/main/4GB%20Patch.png
 3. MO2 will load the application
 4. After running `FNVpatch` — it should confirm: